peytongaudet/ces15L-lab-reports/Lab-Report-Three.md

 ```

-If you search without putting the .txt files into a new .txt file, the output lists every file with the pattern and reports the line where the match is found.
+If you search without putting the .txt files into a new .txt file, the output lists every file with the matched pattern and ouputs the line where the match is found along with the line itself.
 A few lines of output are shown below:
 ```
 % grep -n "biomed" technical/*/*.txt
 technical/plos/pmed.0020212.txt:170:        other biomedical disorders.
 The alternative possibility is that the current findings are